rogierschouten/ts-events/README.md

 |Queued|when you flush the queue manually| yes |

 In the table above, "condensable" means that you can choose to condense multiple sent events into one: e.g. for an a-synchronous event, you can opt that if it is sent more than once in a Node.JS cycle, the event handlers are invoked only once.

+There is a fourth event called AnyEvent, which can act as a Sync/Async/Queued event depending on how you attach listeners.

 ### Synchronous Events